abtsousa/clippy/README.md

 Clippy successfully navigates the site in order to scrape it, and compares it to a local folder with a similar structure, keeping it in sync with the server.

+Please note that the program is only available in Portuguese while it's still in BETA.

 ## Install

 **NOTE:** This program is in beta.
 [Star this repository](https://github.com/abtsousa/clippy/stargazers) to support the project and be notified of updates!